angelrodes/CASC/README.md

 ## How it works

-Run CASC.m in MATLAB or Octave and select your input file.
+Run CASC.m in MATLAB or Octave to compute a sequence of ages for samples listed in `data.csv`.

 ### Input data

-Copy your data in a `.csv` file with one header line:
+Copy your data in a comma-separated file called `data.csv` with one header line:

 ```
 Sample name , age , uncertainty , unit name ,  seqential order
 ```
 Samples from the same unit have the same sequential order.
+In case of a gap in the sequential corder (e.g. 1, 2, 4, 5), sequential ages will be calculated also for units with no data.

-Avoid speces and symbols in sample names.
+Avoid spaces and symbols in sample and unit names.
+For example, use "Moraine-1" instead of "Moraine 1".

-### Under the hood
+## Under the hood

-Age probabilities for each unit (e.g. each morainte) are calculated as:
+Age probabilities for each unit (e.g. each moraine) are calculated as:
 ```
 P(t|T+>T>T-) ~ P(T|t) * P(t|t<T+) * P(t|t>T-)
 ```